Introduction of Qian Cao:Rubia cordifolia root or Radix Rubiae.

 (1).Rubia cordifolia L.

-Rubia cordifolia L.:flowering plant Ecological Environment: The Rubia cordifolia L., grows in open forests, forest margins, thickets, or meadows.
-Geographical distribution: This species is mainly distributed in most areas of China.
+shrubs of Rubia cordifolia L with leaves grow in field Ecological Environment: Rubia cordifolia L grows in open forests, forest edges, thickets, roadsides, or meadows.
+This species is mainly distributed in most areas of China.

-Growth characteristics: The plant prefers warm and humid climate, it is adaptable.
-It can be cultivated all over the north and south areas.
-Fertile sandy loam is suitable for cultivation.
+Growth characteristics: The plant prefers a warm and moist climate; it is adaptable.
+It can be cultivated all over the northern and southern areas.
+It is appropriate to choose fertile sandy loam for cultivation.

-Rubia cordifolia root:herb photo Characters of herbs: The root and rhizome of the herb are cylindrical or nodular, some of which are curved or slightly curved, clustered with roots of different thicknesses, and the complete old roots have root heads.
-The root length is 10~30 cm, and the diameter is 0.1~0.5 cm or 0.2~1 cm; The surface is reddish-brown or dark brown, with fine longitudinal lines and a few fibrous root marks; The bark and wood parts are easy to separate, and the bark part is yellow-red after falling off.
-The texture of the herb is brittle, easy to break, the fracture surface is flat, the cortex is narrow, reddish-brown or purplish-red, the wood part is wide, pink or light yellow-red, with many pores or duct holes.
-The herb has a slight odor, it tastes slightly bitter, pricking tongue (tingling) after long chewing.
+dried brownish herb segments of Rubia cordifolia root Characters of herbs: The root and rhizome of the herb are cylindrical or nodular, some of which are curved or slightly curved, clustered with roots of different thicknesses, and the complete old roots have root heads (root tips).
+The roots are 10~30 cm long, and 0.1~0.5 cm or 0.2~1 cm in diameter; The surface is reddish brown or dark brown, with fine longitudinal lines and a few fibrous root marks; The bark and xylem (wood part) are easy to separate and turn yellowish red when the cortex falls off.
+The texture of the herb is crisp, and easy to break, the fracture surface is flat, the cortex is narrow, reddish brown, or violet red, and the xylem (wood part) is wide, pink, or light yellow-red, with many fine pores.
+The herb has a slight odor, it tastes slightly bitter, benumbing tongue (tingling) after a long chewing.

 Pharmacological actions: ①.shorten the bleeding time of experimental animals and promote the three stages of the coagulation process; ②.inhibit platelet aggregation in rabbits; ③.mild anticoagulant effect; ④.elevating leukocytes and stimulating the uterus; ⑤.resisting experimental myocardial infarction; ⑥.resisting tumor; ⑦.inhibiting bacteria and dermatophytes, etc.